 Hi, I’m Julie

-The Autistic Mom explores what it means to be an autistic woman raising an autistic child.
+The Autistic Mom explores what it means to navigate motherhood, identity, and neurodiversity through the lens of radical acceptance.
 Thank you for joining me here.

 “A funny, unflinchingly honest, and deeply compassionate memoir about one woman’s experience of raising an autistic child while discovering she is also on the spectrum.”